a-hussein-rep/Portfolio/README.md

 After I lost my hard disk — along with a ton of my personal projects (RIP 😢) — I decided to move things online.
 So here it is: a little safe haven for some of my own C# and .NET experiments, projects, and ideas.

+> ⚠️ Note: All projectare and not intended for production use and are only DEMOS.

 ### 🛒 Online Shop Plattform

 This was my ambitious attempt at creating a fully functional online shop web app using **Blazor** and **ASP.NET Web API**.